 Pole Pole is a lovely relaxed beach lodge, built in 1998, and set among coconut palms, on a hillside sloping ...... up from the beach, overlooking the sheltered Chole Bay in the Mafia Island Marine Park.
-The phrase 'pole pole' means 'slowly slowly' in Swahili, and certainly says a lot about the atmosphere here.
-With only seven thatched bungalows, Pole Pole is both intimate and quiet and offers a perfect beach retreat.
+The phrase 'pole pole' means 'slowly' in Swahili, and certainly says a lot about the atmosphere here.
+With only seven thatched bungalows, Pole Pole is intimate, quiet and very welcoming, and offers a wonderful beach retreat.

 The beach at Pole Pole is a quiet stretch of white sand, cut off at either end by outcrops of mangroves.
 A path through this roughly follows the high-tide line, and allows you to explore further along the shore.
 At high tide, the mangroves make the narrow strip of beach feel like a secluded little cove.
 Then, when the tide goes out, you can potter much further from the shore, although since the tide can go out a long way, swimming times are limited.
 Wander a little way through the mangroves, however, and around the corner from Pole Pole you'll find a stretch of beach where you can swim throughout the day.
-Or you can take a dhow trip out to a sandbar and swim from there.
+Alternatively you can take a dhow boat out to a sandbar and swim from there.
 When the tide is high, the sea can come right up to the wall, but a sandy terrace is still available to wiggle your toes in.

 Pole Pole's main areas are all built in very similar style – with high thatched ceilings, dark wooden floors and natural fabrics.
 The open-plan lounge and dining area is furnished with simple yet stylish wicker furniture, cream cushions and scatter cushions with intricate African patterns.
-In the dining area, take a look at the beautiful Zanzibari cabinet which features an attractive display of Pole Pole's handmade soaps.
-At one end, a rustic bar is made from entirely from wood and rope – very much in keeping with Pole Pole's general style.
+In the dining area, take a look at the beautiful Zanzibari cabinet, which features an attractive display of Pole Pole's handmade soaps.
+At one end, a rustic bar is made entirely from wood and rope – very much in keeping with Pole Pole's general style.
 The clock behind the bar stopped working a long time ago – which is quite apt as time really isn't important here.
 Although it does tells the correct time twice a day…

 Close to the main dining area, Pole Pole also has a smaller dining area called the duara - Swahili for circle.
 It is used for special or more intimate dinners.
 During the day, sofas and a hammock here offer the chance to relax out of the sun or play board games; there is also a small library.

 Pole Pole is Italian-owned, which shows in the simple but stylish air of the cottages, as well as in the menu.
 Meals are served either al fresco, overlooking the sea, or – if it's cool or windy – in a comfortable dining room with individual tables in a surprisingly formal setting.
 At one end, a relaxed bar is an inviting place to meet up with other guests.

-Right on the beach you will find Pole Pole's small 'spa' – an open-sided thatched gazebo, where an excellent local therapist offers treatments ranging from a manicure to a full body massage.
-Prices vary but are generally very moderate; expect to pay about US$15–60 per treatment, depending on what you opt for.
+Next to the pool you will find Pole Pole's Alasiri Spa – an open-sided thatched gazebo, where three excellent local therapists offer treatments ranging from a manicure to a full body massage.
+Prices vary but are generally moderate: expect to pay about US$15–60 per treatment, depending on what you opt for.

 There is a good variety of activities on offer at Pole Pole.
 Guided mangrove walks, snorkelling trips and dhow trips within Chole Bay are offered daily, and one of these activities is included free of charge each day during your stay here.
 The timings and precise destinations/itinerary of dhow trips depend on the tides.
-Typically you'll sail for about an hour to a deserted sandbar, with a 360º view of the ocean.
-Here the crew will set up simple shade cloths and prepare a delicious beach barbecue with a good supply of drinks.
+Typically you sail for about an hour to a deserted sandbar, with a 360º view of the ocean.
+Here the crew set up simple shade cloths and prepare a beach barbecue with a good supply of drinks.
 Snorkelling trips often form part of a dhow trip – either from the sandbar beach, or as a stop on the way out or back.

 For activities outside of Chole Bay, such as island trips, there is a small additional charge of $10 to $35.
 Stay for a while and you'll find plenty of different destinations to explore – from old historical ruins to the amazing colony of fruit bats on nearby Chole Island.
-You can also take a guided walk around the nearby Utende Village, offering the chance to meet the people of this relatively secluded area.
+You can also take a guided walk around Utende village itself, giving you the chance to meet the people of this relatively remote area.

-Barely five minutes' walk down the beach is a small PADI scuba-diving centre.
+Barely five minutes' walk down the beach is a small PADI diving centre, Mafia Island Diving.
 Here you will find a very competent team with well-maintained equipment.
 They run PADI courses and diving excursions in and around Chole Bay, which boasts many superb dive sites with a great variety of fish life.
-The dive manager usually pops over to Pole Pole in the evenings, to make arrangements for diving the next day.
+The dive manager usually visits Pole Pole in the evenings, to make arrangements for diving the next day.
 When the tide allows, they pick up and drop off at Pole Pole's beach.

-Pole Pole is a five-minute walk from its neighbour on Mafia Island, Kinasi Lodge, and ten minutes by boat from Chole Mjini, on Chole Island.
+Pole Pole is a five-minute walk from its neighbour on Mafia Island, Kinasi Lodge, and 15 minutes by boat from Chole Mjini, on Chole Island.

-Pole Pole is a small, quiet and personal beach lodge that manages an excellent balance – between staying in keeping with its surroundings, yet also creating a feeling of comfort and a relaxed, barefoot style.
+Pole Pole is a small, quiet and personal beach lodge that manages an excellent balance between staying in keeping with its surroundings, while creating a feeling of comfort and a relaxed, barefoot style.
 Expert Africa first came across Pole Pole many years ago, and we've visited many times.
-Since then it has remained a firm favourite with us and our guests, and on our most recent trip it continued to live up to our expectations!
+It has always been a firm favourite with us and our guests, and on our most recent visits it continued to live up to expectations.

 Food & drink